 Is Popcorn Healthy?

 Popcorn is a great healthy option if you’re trying to watch your weight.
 On its own, air-popped popcorn is relatively low in calories and packed with fiber.
+In fact, a cup of air-popped popcorn has 1.2 grams of fiber, about 3-5 the percent of the daily recommendation for women.
 This makes it a very filling snack (more so than a bag of chips!).
 It’s also loaded with good-for-you vitamins like Vitamin B, Magnesium, Iron, Potassium, and Zinc.
+And, clocking in at only 31 calories for per cup, it's a healthy snack that won't push you to your calorie limit.

 Popcorn is also a great night-time snack.
 Since it's a complex carbohydrate, it helps to boost serotonin, a hormone that helps you to relax and feel sleepy.

-The best and healthiest popcorn is made at home.
-I like to use real popcorn in a healthy fat like butter or oil (you only need a small amount) and just a bit of seasoning and/or toppings for flavor and fun.
+The best and healthiest popcorn is homemade.
+I like to use real popcorn (we always buy a big batch from our local boy scouts!) in a healthy fat like butter or oil (you only need a small amount) and just a bit of butter, seasoning, and/or toppings for flavor and fun.

-All of the popcorn recipes below are made by heating the oil in a large pan over the stove along with the popcorn, which is my preferred method.
+My favorite way to enjoy this treat is to make the popcorn on the stovetop.
+All of the popcorn recipes below are made by heating the oil in a large pan over the stove along with the kernels, my preferred method.
 Yes, you can make air-popped popcorn, and it’s probably healthier (ok, definitely healthier).
-But the flavor with that method is lacking and for a special treat, the oil-popped corn can’t be beat.
-And, even if this isn’t as healthy as air-popped corn, it’s definitely healthier than a store-bought microwave bag.
+But the flavor with that method is lacking and for a special treat, the oil-popped corn is hands down the best.
+And, even if this isn’t as healthy as air-popped corn, it’s definitely healthier (and tastier) than a store-bought microwave bag.
+Here's how to do it:

-Did you try any of these popcorn combinations?
+Did you try any of these popcorn recipes?
 Let me know what you think in the comments!
-And tag me on Instagram with your pics of how you decide to do Popcorn For Dinner- I'd love to see what else you come up with!
+And tag me on Instagram with your pics of how you decide to do Popcorn For Dinner- I'd love to see what other delicious popcorn meals you come up with!

 More Great Snack Recipes!